Energy Savings Program heat pump water heater rebates

 B.C. citizens who live in an eligible home, meet income qualification requirements, and have residential utility accounts with BC Hydro, FortisBC, or municipal utility

-The application and supporting documentation must be submitted by the Income Qualified Program Registered Contractor within six (6) months of the invoice date
+The application and supporting documentation must be submitted by the program registered contractor within six (6) months of the invoice date

 The Province of British Columbia